 “Warriors fight for something bigger than their own

 personal welfare.
 They fight with all they have to improve the world around them and the people in it.”

 Over the past 25 years, D.J. has served hundreds of tribal communities, learning from elders in all of them.
 He is a role model for Native youth and promotes leadership engagement and outstanding service across Indian Country.
 He’s also a veteran Sun Dancer and was honored with the name Mato Wanbli (Eagle Bear).
-D.J. believes that his tribal culture holds the keys to better work practices, to leading and living with courage, and to healing the planet–– for all of us.
+D.J. believes that his tribal culture holds the keys to better work practices, to leading and living with courage, and to serving others at our very best.

 Spend even a few moments with D.J. and you’ll see why those he’s worked with love him the way they do: he’s down-to-earth, approachable, funny, and full of positivity and always aims to bring out the best in those he’s around.
 All of this shines through in his presentations.

 “D.J. not only leads by example, but leads

 USAF, Retired / Professionalism & Ethical Leadership Development,

 D.J.’s bestselling book, The Tiny Warrior, is printed in six countries and sold around the world.
 When he’s not writing, traveling or speaking, D.J. loves to hike, draw, work out and read (though not at the same time).